jatkinson1000/rse-skills-workshop/JOSE_paper/paper.md

 The main aspect we wish to emphasise in delivery is teaching in a _"code-along"_ fashion.
-This helps with engagement, participation, and understanding [@barba2022teaching] and is essential, we feel, to having a long-lasting benefit.
+This helps with engagement, participation, and understanding [@barba2022teaching] and is essential, we feel, to having a long-lasting benefit [@rubin2013effectiveness].
 This approach slows those leading the course towards the rate at which the participants are working, and illustrates through errors (whether intentional or not!) that even experienced coders are human and make mistakes.